Climate and Average Weather Year Round in Arequipa Peru

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Arequipa is February, with an average of 3.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 13% on February 11.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Arequipa experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 2.1 months, from January 9 to March 12, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 7, with an average total accumulation of 0.7 inches.
+The month with the most rain in Arequipa is February, with an average rainfall of 0.7 inches.

 The rainless period of the year lasts for 9.9 months, from March 12 to January 9.
-The least rain falls around October 29, with an average total accumulation of 0.0 inches.
+The month with the least rain in Arequipa is May, with an average rainfall of 0.0 inches.

 The earliest sunrise is at 5:03 AM on November 24, and the latest sunrise is 1 hour, 12 minutes later at 6:15 AM on July 8.
 The earliest sunset is at 5:20 PM on June 2, and the latest sunset is 1 hour, 5 minutes later at 6:25 PM on January 20.